Qui con me (Super Vocal song)

-Composition and lyrics
+Background

-The original version of the song, My Heart, was written by George Komsky, Ivo Moring and Roxanne Seeman.
-Italian lyrics were written later by Saverio Principini.
+The original version of the song, "My Heart", was written by George Komsky, Ivo Moring and Roxanne Seeman.
+Italian lyrics were written later by Saverio Principini, and Chinese ones by Cheng He.

-Singer 2020

 In March 2020, during the global pandemic, Singer 2020 introduced Super Vocal, as Surprise Challengers.
-Super Vocal chose to perform the song "Your Colors" (Chinese: 你的色彩, Italian: Qui Con Me) with Italian lyrics, to express their blessings to Italy.
-It was premiered on the Singer 2020 "The Year of the Fight" stage by Super Vocal as a Chinese-Italian bilingual live performance.
-The Mandarin lyrics were written by Cheng He.
+Super Vocal chose to perform the song with Italian lyrics, to express their blessings to Italy.
+It was premiered on the Singer 2020 "The Year of the Fight" stage as a Chinese–Italian bilingual live performance.
 Super Vocal received the ranking of Surprise Success.
 The Weibo topic "Super Vocal Ni De Se Cai" (#声入人心男团你的彩色#) exceeded 40 million page views in 24 hours.

-Ni De Se Cai

-Ni De Se Cai 你的色彩 is the Mandarin language studio recording by Super Vocal of the song Qui Con Me performed live on Singer 2020.
-It was released by Decca China on March 27, 2020, as the first single from a studio album scheduled for release later in the year.

 Music production

 Universal Music invited British producers to complete the recording through the cloud production model.
 The song was arranged by Goh Kheng Long and produced by British producer Nick Patrick.